 On December 12, 2018, the class celebrated the end of the 14-week preparatory program.
 The celebration was particularly special as all 20 students successfully completed the mandatory introductory program and will move on to start their two-year welding diploma at NSCC.

 The event, hosted at Nova Scotia Community College’s Akerley Campus, was alive with celebration and excitement.
 The students entered to the beat of an African drum performed by Sobaz Benjamin, and heard words of congratulations and support from Tony Ince, Minister of African Nova Scotia Affairs, Kevin McCoy, President of Irving Shipbuilding, and Joel Marsman, Pathways Coordinator at the East Preston Empowerment Academy.
 El Jones, poet, professor, and activist read an inspiring poem she wrote specifically for the class.

-The students received not only their certificate of completion from NSCC, but also a letter from Irving Shipbuilding stating a commitment to hire the students if they are successful in their studies and as position are available.
+The students received not only their certificate of completion from NSCC, but also a letter from Irving Shipbuilding stating a commitment to hire the students if they are successful in their studies and as positions are available.